amudgil-dev/alloc-algo-pofiler/README.md

 ## Context on the project

-      \textbf{Unprecedented demands} are being placed on compute resources due to HPC jobs such as next-gen machine learning.
-Distributed systems rely on resource provisioning algorithms to parallelise these jobs across many nodes; however, traditional algorithms are unlikely to perform- an \textbf{inefficient and costly} waste of power and time.
+      Unprecedented demands are being placed on compute resources due to HPC jobs such as next-gen machine learning.
+Distributed systems rely on resource provisioning algorithms to parallelise these jobs across many nodes; however, traditional algorithms are unlikely to perform- an inefficient and costly waste of resources.
-      \vspace{0.1cm} % Add space below the text

-      This research aims to \textbf{design the optimal algorithm for parallelisable tasks}, under a real-world workload, and validate theoretical expectations with the results from system simulations.
+      This research aims to design the optimal algorithm for parallelisable tasks, under a real-world workload, and validate theoretical expectations with the results from system simulations.

-**      This simulation platform is open source and is intended for researchers and hobbyists in this field to profile their own resource allocation algorithms under various workloads and traffic conditions. **
+     This simulation platform is open source and is intended for researchers and hobbyists in this field to profile their own resource allocation algorithms under various workloads and traffic conditions.

 # Job Market Simulation Model
 app/models/jump_model.py